 Many of you may remember when Windows XP went out of support in 2014.
 It wasn’t long after that before exploitation of the final version of the platform became fairly widespread.

 Malware can spread much more easily on obsolete platforms because, without security updates, known vulnerabilities will remain un-patched.
 As a result, it’s crucial to move away from them as quickly as possible.

 It’s also a requirement of GDPR to be responsible with individuals’ data.
 Using an out of support operating system puts this data at increased risk of data breach, public embarrassment, and a large fine from the ICO.

-Despite its age (Windows 7 is now over 10 years old), 27% of PCs are still running Windows 7 due to its popularity.
+Despite its age (Windows 7 is now over 12 years old), at the time of writing, 27% of PCs are still running Windows 7 due to its popularity.
 This is a huge target for criminals.
 Attackers will likely already be sat on security exploits, knowing if they use them now, they will be fixed by Microsoft.
 If they wait just a few months more, they will be able to use them knowing that there will be absolutely no defence against them.

 We strongly believe that there is a high chance that there will be significant cyber-attacks affecting businesses large and small, launched just days after the support ends.
 We saw it with Windows XP a few years ago, with one of the largest victims being the NHS, with up to 70,000 devices being affected, crippling essential systems in hospitals across the country.
 Government figures show that this cost the NHS a staggering £92 million.